-Fidelity is a function of the ratio between the grid interval and the wavelength (Figure 12); when the fidelity is unity, the discrete filter exactly reproduces the underlying continuous function.
-As the frequency approaches the Nyquist wavenumber ($L/\Delta x = 1/2$), fidelity decreases; a fidelity of only approximately 0.4 is achieved at the Nyquist wavenumber itself.
+- 685 length (Figure 12).
+When the fidelity is unity, the discrete filter exactly reproduces the underlying continuous function.
+Again, the landscape (and its derivative metrics like curvature and gradient) has features at different wavelengths, such as long wavelength ridges and valleys to short wavelength tree throw mounds. - As the frequency approaches the Nyquist wavenumber, defined as $\Delta x/L = 1/2$, fidelity decreases 690 (Figure 12); a fidelity of only approximately 0.4 is achieved at the Nyquist wavenumber itself.
 To achieve a fidelity, F, of 0.9 requires that $L/\Delta x$ is equal to approximately 6 grid points per wavelength.
 A fidelity F = 0.95 requires 8 points per wavelength, and F = 0.99 requires 18.
-Therefore, while the grid resolution imposes a minimum wavelength that can be resolved (defining the Nyquist wavenumber), the behavior of the fidelity function (Figure 12), clearly illustrates that curvature information will be lost when calculated for features with wavelengths greater than, but still close to the minimum resolvable at the Nyquist wavenumber.
-In this simple example, using 1 meter resolution data, one could only capture the curvature of a one dimensional ridgeline that had a wavelength of 3-4 meters (one does not need the entire wave to capture the peak of the waveform), but with loss of fidelity on the magnitude of the curvature (i.e., underestimating its value).
+Therefore, while the grid resolution imposes a minimum wavelength that can be resolved (defined by the Nyquist wavenumber), the behavior of the fidelity function (Figure 12), clearly illustrates that cur- - 695 vature information will be lost when calculated for features with wavelengths greater than, but still close to the minimum resolvable at the Nyquist wavenumber.

+What does this mean in practical terms?
+In our simple, one dimensional example, if we use 1 meter resolution data we can only capture the curvature of a one dimensional ridgeline that had a wavelength of 3-4 meters (one does not need the entire wave to capture the peak of the waveform), but with loss of fidelity on the magnitude of the curvature.
+Or, in other words, we would underestimate